iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 And they could see without a doubt

 ==
-That they had lost and Gus had won
+That they had lost and the others had won

 But that's OK, they had lots of fun!